A Realistic Protocol for Evaluation of Weakly Supervised Object Localization: A Realistic Protocol for Model Evaluation

 \emph{(a) Unsupervised}: In this case, the model does not have access to any supervision.
 Typical examples are conventional region proposal methods~\cite{Hosang14} that are generally used to build pseudo-supervision to train object detector models~\cite{meethal22}.
 SS~\cite{uijlings13} is a commonly used method where no parameters are learned.
 Carefully engineered features and score functions are used to greedily merge low-level superpixels that produce the final region proposals.
 The per-proposal score can be used to rank the likelihood that the proposal contains an object.

-\emph{(b) Supervised with image-class labels}: A middle-ground approach is to use image-class labels which are available in the WSOL setting.
+\emph{(b) Supervised with class-labels}: A middle-ground approach is to use class-labels which are available in the WSOL setting.
 The CLIP model~\cite{lin23} is a model trained on millions of generic text-image pairs from the Internet.
-We use existing pretrained CLIP to pseudo-annotate our held-out $\mathcal{D}_{val}$.
+Pretrained CLIP is used to pseudo-annotate our held-out $\mathcal{D}_{val}$.
 Class labels are used as a prompt to generate a CAM for the labeled object in the image.
 The CAM is automatically thresholded using the Otsu method~\cite{otsuthresh79}.
 Then, a bbox is constructed around each connected object.
-Since CLIP points to the discriminative region associated with the input image-class label, we select the largest bbox as a pseudo-bbox.
+Since CLIP points to the discriminative region associated with the input class-label, we select the largest bbox as a pseudo-bbox.

 \emph{(c) Supervised with class agnostic bboxes}: An alternative approach involves using a region proposal model that is trained using a general dataset like Pascal VOC and MS-COCO, with \localization bboxes.
-This methodology differs in that it does not employ image-class labels, but rather \localization bboxes that are class-agnostic.
+This methodology differs in that it does not employ class-labels, but rather \localization bboxes that are class-agnostic.
 A typical example is the RPN~\cite{ren15}, a fully convolutional network that simultaneously predicts object bounds at each position, and provides objectness scores that allow to rank proposals.

 For SS and RPN several bboxes are generated per image.
-To discard irrelevant bboxes and select the most discriminative one, we leverage the pointing game analysis~\cite{zhang2018top} (see Fig.\ref{fig:proposedportocol}).
+To discard irrelevant bboxes and select the most discriminative one, we leverage the pointing game analysis~\cite{zhang2018top} (see Fig.\ref{wacveval:fig:proposedportocol}).
 To this end, a classifier pretrained over ${\mathcal{D}_{train}}$ is considered.
-It is trained until convergence using only image-class labels.
+It is trained until convergence using only class-labels.
 The pointing game uses the maximum CAM response to select the most discriminative bboxes.
 In the case where multiple bboxes are ultimately selected, they are scored by the classifier response, and the bbox with the highest score is ultimately selected.
 Pseudo-bbox annotations are constructed for ${\mathcal{D}_{val}}$, where each box contains the most discriminative object labeled in the image.
 This process is only executed once before performing any WSOL training.
 The generated bboxes are stored on disk, and used for future WSOL training.
 Therefore, our approach does not add any computation time to the training itself.